 Appropriate Vaccine Usage

-This is the percent of patients who were administered the flu and pneumonia vaccines.
-Higher vaccination rates should be demanded by residents.
+This datapoint measures the percentage of long-term care patients who received the flu and pneumonia vaccines.

 Residents Maintain Autonomy